 The Romans also used war machines (Greeks as well) to win battles.
 The Greek catapult was able to throw stones.
-The Romans created a new type of catapult, so-called ballistaę, which, unlike a catapult, fired shots rather than stones.
+The Romans created a new type of catapult, the so-called ballistaę, which, unlike a catapult, fired shots rather than stones.
 The shots were fired with two levers with torsion springs.

-At the turn of the 3rd and 2nd century BCE, there was a fierce struggle between the supporters of ancient Roman customs and the followers of the Greek culture that permeated Italy.
+At the turn of the 3rd and 2nd centuries BCE, there was a fierce struggle between the supporters of ancient Roman customs and the followers of the Greek culture that permeated Italy.
 Although the influence did not initially affect the entire Roman society, its importance in the circles of Roman aristocracy was constantly growing.

 Philosophy was definitely an important achievement of Rome.
-Concededly, the stoic philosophy was more appropriate for the Romans of the old date, as it emphasized the role of the citizen in relation to the state, but during the civil wars (1st century) epicureanism presenting a life free of duties found many supporters.
+Concededly, the stoic philosophy was more appropriate for the Romans of the old date, as it emphasized the role of the citizen in relation to the state, but during the civil wars (1st century) epicureanism presented a life free of duties found many supporters.
 The advantages of this philosophy were raised by one of the greatest Roman poets, Titus Lucretius Carus.
-In the poem “De rerun natura” he pictured a philosophy which was supposed to show a man tired of the present, a happier perspective, freedom from fear and from superstition.
+In the poem “De rerum natura” he pictured a philosophy which was supposed to show a man tired of the present, a happier perspective, freedom from fear and from superstition.
 However, apart from this one exception, the Romans did not create any original philosophical system, limiting themselves to agreeing on different views borrowed from existing philosophical schools and accepting only those that seemed the most appropriate for them.
 This direction was called eclecticism, and its most prominent representative was Cicero, a famous orator and theoretician of pronunciation.

 The most famous philosophers were: Lucius Annaeus Seneca, Epictetus, Dion of Prusa and emperor Marcus Aurelius.

 Literature was another, though no less important, great Roman achievement.
 Busy in constant wars, the Romans did not pay much attention to writing.
 Only for religious needs there were created songs (carmina) and litanies for the worship of the gods (indigitamenta).
 However, under the influence of the Greeks, this situation began to change.
 The first writers were not Roman in origin.
 The first writer was Andronicus, who translated the “Odyssey” into Latin.
-His also translated Greek comedies and tragedies.
-Thanks to him, two other men got interested in writing: Naevius, who in the 3rd century BCE wrote a poem about the First Punic War and Ennius – author of the first national epic entitled “(Annales).
+He also translated Greek comedies and tragedies.
+Thanks to him, two other men got interested in writing: Naevius, who in the 3rd century BCE wrote a poem about the First Punic War and Ennius – the author of the first national epic entitled “(Annales).

 Thanks to the passion for the games taken over from the Etruscans, dramatic work, initially based on Greek literature, began.
-The most common form on which the Romans based was a comedy, which was popularized Plautus.
+The most common form on which the Romans based was comedy, which was popularized by Plautus.
 He transformed Greek comedies by adding colours to the Roman realities.
 On the other hand, tragedy was also developing.
 Poets such as Ennius, Marcus Pacuvius and Lucius Actius deserve credit here.
 In their plays, they worked not only on native topics but also take ideas from Greek art.

-Roman achievement was also art.
+The Roman achievement was also art.
 The field of art is very extensive.
 However, all its elements changed completely in the 3rd century BCE.

-Painting, mainly decorative, also developed.
-Mainly historical motifs were being used, as evidenced, for example, in the paintings from the 3rd century BCE found in the tomb on the Esquiline Hill.
+Painting, mainly decorative, was also developed.
+Mainly historical motifs were being used, as evidenced, for example, in the paintings from the 3rd century BCE found in the tomb on Esquiline Hill.
 Thanks to the following extension of Rome, artistic creativity, especially sculptural, also began to develop more intensively, reaching a level equal to Greek art.
 Everything was decorated with sculptures: market squares and even monumental buildings.
-However, was dominated by the plant-based ornaments.
+However, was dominated by plant-based ornaments.

-Noteworthy are the crafts made in stones.
+Noteworthy are the crafts made of stones.
 The most famous work was the Gemma Augustea, depicting Augustus with his family.
 In Rome, there are also great silver vessels, for example from the treasury of the Boscoreale near Pompeii, or even clay vessels equal to the Greek vases, eg. from Arrretium in Etruria.

 The development of rhetoric in Rome was caused in the same way as in Athens by relations between the cities and the state.
-Rhetoric was needed for speakers in the Senate, on the forum, at meetings or in court, which is why it was a mandatory in Roman education.
-Sons of eminent politicians from the young age had accompanied their fathers or other relatives in all kinds of gatherings and processes.
-Quintus Hortensius Hortalus climbed Parnassus in rhetoric, but Marcus Tulis Cicero shaded all the other oratros.
-Acting as a lawyer, later politically involved on the side of the Senate, he had a huge influence on the mentality of Roman society at the end of the republic.
+Rhetoric was needed for speakers in the Senate, on the forum, at meetings or in court, which is why it was mandatory in Roman education.
+Sons of eminent politicians from a young age had accompanied their fathers or other relatives in all kinds of gatherings and processes.
+Quintus Hortensius Hortalus climbed Parnassus in rhetoric, but Marcus Tulis Cicero shaded all the other orators.
+Acting as a lawyer, and later politically involved on the side of the Senate, he had a huge influence on the mentality of Roman society at the end of the republic.
 He acquainted the Romans with the philosophical output of the Greeks, publishing numerous works in this field, eg. ” Questions debated at Tusculum” or “About the Ends of Goods and Evils.”
-A special merit of Cicero was the perfection of Latin prose, that according to the ancients, no word could have been added to them.
+A special merit of Cicero was the perfection of Latin prose, which according to the ancients, no word could have been added to them.